How PIAM Supports Healthcare’s Transition to a Zero Trust Physical Security Model

 Conclusion: Zero Trust in Healthcare Starts with PIAM

-Monitor, detect, and respond to risks in real time.
+Monitor, detect, and respond in real time with data-backed audit trails.

-If your organization is planning a Zero Trust transformation, CloudGate PIAM is your foundation.
-Contact Soloinsight today for a Zero Trust PIAM demo.
+If your healthcare organization is planning a Zero Trust transformation, contact Soloinsight today for a CloudGate PIAM demo.